Back to Blog

 Factors Affecting Certification Costs in Ontario

 Company size and complexity significantly impact certification costs.
 Small manufacturers with 20-50 employees typically spend $15,000-$25,000, while mid-sized operations with 100-200 employees often invest $30,000-$45,000.
 Large manufacturing facilities with multiple product lines or complex supply chains can expect costs exceeding $50,000.
+For a deeper look at how company size shapes the entire certification journey, the ISO 9001 for small manufacturers guide offers practical context that scales across organisation types.

 Geographic location within Ontario can affect costs due to travel expenses for consultants and auditors.
 Manufacturers in the Greater Toronto Area typically have lower travel costs compared to facilities in Northern Ontario or smaller communities where additional travel time and accommodation expenses apply.